High School Guidance and Counseling Department

 Enlightium Academy (EA) counselors guide high school students toward college and career choices via Naviance, meet credit requirements for graduation, and assist with college admissions.
-They keep junior and senior students informed about upcoming events that are related to career pursuits and college entrance via newsletters and emails.
-EA counselors are committed to keeping high school students informed about PSAT, SAT, ACT, and FAFSA due dates via quarterly webinars (see the school calendar for details).
-It is important for EA high school students and parents to be involved with college applications, scholarships, financial aid, and communicate to their counselor if assistance is needed.
+They keep junior and senior students informed about upcoming events that are related to career pursuits and college admissions via monthly newsletters and emails.
+EA counselors are keeping high school students informed about PSAT, SAT, ACT, and FAFSA due dates via quarterly webinars (see the school calendar for details).
+It is important for EA high school students and parents to take ownership in filling out college applications, scholarships, financial aid, and communicate to their counselor if assistance is needed.

-High school students (typically juniors) also have access to the teacher-led College Planner course, which encourages students to consider the real-world implications of the choices they make about their future and gives them practical tools for choosing a college, preparing for entrance exams, navigating the application process, and sorting out the financial responsibilities associated with getting a college degree.
-From choosing a career path, to getting scholarships and financial aid, the College Planner course covers all the bases for students preparing for college.
+High school students (typically juniors) in addition to Naviance platform have access to the teacher-led College Planner course, which encourages students to consider the real-world implications of the choices they make about their future and gives them practical tools for choosing a college or university, preparing for entrance exams, navigating the application process, and sorting out the financial responsibilities associated with getting a college degree.
+From choosing a career path to getting scholarships and financial aid, the College Planner course covers all the bases for students preparing for college.